alteryx/evalml/contributing.md

   # will fix some common linting issues automatically
   make lint-fix
   ```
-* If you made changes to the documentation, build the documentation locally.
+* If you made changes to the documentation, build the documentation to view locally.
   ```bash
   # go to docs and build
   cd docs